bheimbu/evolutionary_ecology/docs/source/second_week.rst

 Today, we use two programs that can only be controlled via the command line and do not have a GUI (graphical user interface).

 **- Maximum Likelihood analysis**
- - Generate a batch file from to start the analysis
+ - Generate a batch file to start the ML analysis
  - Download `here <https://github.com/stamatak/standard-RAxML/releases/tag/v8.2.12>`_

 **- MrBayes**